rladstaetter/LogoRRR/Technology.md

 ## Misc

 Some helper tools are being implemented to help create the releases or creating screenshots and the application icons, all implemented in Scala.

+**Please note**: Because LogoRRR is not digitally signed you are going to see warnings when trying to download, install or start the application.
+This will not change until it is digitally signed.

+This situation will be better when there is an installation via [windows app store](https://github.com/rladstaetter/LogoRRR/issues/29) and [apple app store](https://github.com/rladstaetter/LogoRRR/issues/30) are available.

+## Development information

+If you want to build LogoRRR from source code read this document: [Build instructions](BuildInstructions.md)